clairedavid/intro_to_ml/_sources/week1/BDTs_def.md

 We could see with an example and illustrative graphs how the decision tree splits the datasets.
 But how are these splits calculated?
 Why did the classifier chose the cut values $x_1$ = 2.45 and $x_2$ = 1.75?
 This is what we will cover in the following section.

 ## Algorithm
 There are metrics entering in the optimization algorithm of a decision tree.
-One is the Gini impurity:
+The main one is the Gini impurity:

 ````{prf:definition}
 :label: ginidef